eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ### How Is CPU Calculated

-When an account uses the rented CPU, the amount that can be used in one transaction is limited by predefined limits [maximum CPU](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-max-transaction-cpu-usage) and [minimum CPU](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-min-transaction-cpu-usage).
+When an account uses the rented CPU, the amount that can be used in one transaction is limited by the predefined values [maximum CPU](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-max-transaction-cpu-usage) and [minimum CPU](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-min-transaction-cpu-usage).
 Transactions executed by the blockchain contain one or more actions.
-Each transaction must consume an amount of CPU defined by the limits predefined by the previously mentioned blockchain settings.
+Each transaction must consume an amount of CPU within the limits predefined by the previously mentioned blockchain settings.

-For accounts that execute transactions, the blockchain calculates and updates the remaining resources for each block before each transaction is executed.
+For accounts that execute transactions, the blockchain calculates and updates the remaining resources with each block before each transaction is executed.
 When a transaction is prepared for execution, the blockchain determines whether the payer account has enough CPU to cover the transaction execution.
 To calculate the necessary CPU, the node that actively builds the current block measures the time to execute the transaction.
 If the account has enough CPU, the transaction is executed; otherwise it is rejected.
 For technical details please refer to the following links:

 * [The CPU configuration variables](https://github.com/AntelopeIO/leap/blob/a4c29608472dd195d36d732052784aadc3a779cb/libraries/chain/include/eosio/chain/config.hpp#L66)
 * [The transaction initialization](https://github.com/AntelopeIO/leap/blob/e55669c42dfe4ac112e3072186f3a449936c0c61/libraries/chain/controller.cpp#L1559)